Bonfire/bptf-bot-utilities/README.md

 This user script provides various TF2Autobot (and TF2-Automatic) utilities on [backpack.tf](https://backpack.tf/)

 ## Features
+* "Item SKU" button on item hover
 * "Add to pricelist" button on item hover
 * "Update pricelist" button on item hover
 * "Remove from pricelist" button on item hover
-* "Pricecheck item" button on item hover

 ## Installation
 To use user scripts you need to first install a user script manager.
 Here are managers for various browsers: